marty-garage/J-ML-API/README.md

-prototype api to build a web application for machine learning Saas this is studio project experimental  and work in progress based on https://github.com/Simonwep/java-express and encog machine leraning
+prototype api to build a web application for machine learning Saas this is studio project experimental  and work in progress
+API based on and encog machine learning using Restlet
+UI and memberships backend logic planned on https://github.com/Simonwep/java-express